mysvit/impossible-angular/examples/angular/README.md

 }
 ```

-### Simplified implementation of ValueControlAccessor
+### Simplified implementation of ControlValueAccessor (CVA)

 [**Source file:** my-cva.ts](my-cva.ts)

-**Briefly**: This simplified implementation of ControlValueAccessor (CVA) is designed to illustrate key Angular concepts, such as Dependency Injection, and core JavaScript techniques, including closures and callback functions.
+**Briefly**: This example is designed to illustrate key Angular concepts, such as Dependency Injection, and core JavaScript techniques, including closures and callback functions.

 **Usage:**
 ```HTML